zama-ai/fhevm/.github/ISSUE_TEMPLATE/bug_report_fhevm.md

 ---
 name: Smart Contracts Bug Report
-about: Use this template to report issues encountered with confidential smart contracts on the FHEVM.
+about: Use this template to report issues encountered with confidential smart contracts on the fhEVM.
 title: ""
 labels: bug
 assignees: ""